wolfsonliu/biotools/README.md

 * display_chromosomes: paint the graph of chromosomes with reads using R.
 * count_bin: count the reads numbers in bins of alighment files.
 * blosum: a simple program to calculate BLOSUM.
+* sgrna_getregion: get the guide region for Crisper/Cas9 sgRNA.